Answers to questions relating to the core technology and operation of SkyLifters.

-When you have to design an aircraft to do a job, it is best to start with a list of what you want the aircraft to do, not with a pre-conceived idea of what it should look like.
+We created the design to do a specific job, well.
+It is easy to start a design with a pre-conceived idea of what it should look like, but we started with a list of things the aircraft needed to do.
 Top of the list is the ability to pick up and put down payloads safely.
 Second, is the ability to do that in variable wind and weather conditions.
-Third, is the need for the aircraft to be practical to build and to operate; and so the list goes on… In summary, you start to realise that the usual cigar/torpedo shape is not the ideal shape, and in fact, those shapes cause you more problems that then need to be solved with yet more engineering.
+Third, is the need for the aircraft to be practical to build and to operate; and so the list goes on… In summary, you start to realise that the usual cigar/torpedo shape is not the ideal shape for our tasks, and in fact, those shapes cause you more problems that then need to be solved with yet more engineering.

 How do SkyLifters fly (float)?

 SkyLifters use aerostatic lift to remain airborne and propellers are used to direct their flight.
 There is no need for aerodynamic lift, but the aerostat is shaped to minimise drag.
 Indeed, there is no need for wings, fins or control surfaces.
 The aerostat’s envelope (a balloon) contains Lighter-Than-Air (LTA) gas that enables buoyancy, derived from the surrounding air according to Archimedes’ principle.

 Archimedes’ principle states “a body floating or submerged in a liquid is buoyed up by a force equal to the weight of the liquid displaced.”
 In this respect the atmosphere (air) behaves like the liquid.

 As illustrated below, aircraft can be grouped into two categories, HTA (heavier-than-air) and LTA (lighter-than-air).
 Generally, HTA aircraft use aerodynamic lift and/or thrust to fly, whereas LTA aircraft use aerostatic lift for flying and only use thrust for moving through the air.
 SkyLifters are 100% LTA.